larc/gproshan/README.md

 to generate the documentation in *html* and *LaTeX*.

 ## Viewer
-The viewer was initially based in the viewer of [https://github.com/dgpdec/course](https://github.com/dgpdec/course).
-The current viewer uses VAO and VBO to render, and the shaders have been modified and upgraded.
+- The viewer was initially based in the viewer of [https://github.com/dgpdec/course](https://github.com/dgpdec/course).
+- The current viewer is done in modern OpengGL: uses VAO and VBO to render and the shaders have been modified and upgraded.
+- The viewer now presents an GUI using Dear ImGui [https://github.com/ocornut/imgui](https://github.com/ocornut/imgui).

 ## License